Mulugruntz/Report-Tool/README.md

 ## Disclaimer

-This tool was originally created by user **beniSo** but he's no longer on GitHub.
+This tool was originally created by user **beniSo**, but he's no longer on GitHub.